 Consistently global

-In advanced countries science is on average highly globalized across disciplines.
+In advanced countries, science is, on average, highly globalized across disciplines.

 Physical and Life Sciences are the most globalized.
-Health Sciences rank even below Social Sciences.
-However, the differences are very small.
+Health Sciences rank even below Social Sciences, though the differences are very small.

-In fact, it is hard to find sub-discipline that deviates significantly from this narrow corridor.
+In fact, it is difficult to find a sub-discipline that deviates significantly from this narrow corridor.

-Tip: Add sub-disciplines of your interest using the upper menu.
-For definition of the disciplines see a note below the figure.
+Tip: Add the sub-disciplines of your interest using the upper menu.
+For the definition of disciplines, see the note below the figure.

 Russia by disciplines